 Forever Redwood offers 5 types of Redwood Wood Grades.
 Below are images showing the different types of wood grades with the most popular sealant option (the recommended Transparent Premium Sealant).
-From left to right: Douglas-fir, Mosaic Eco-wood, Redwood, Mature Redwood and Old-Growth Redwood:
+From left to right: Douglas-fir, Mosaic Eco-wood, California Redwood, Mature Redwood and Old-Growth Redwood:

 Below are scanned images with our Transparent Premium Sealant added.
 Unfinished boards are lighter in tone.
 Exact colors vary somewhat since each individual tree's wood color is not exactly the same: